Estafet-LTD/estafet-microservices-scrum/DEVOPS.md

    Jenkins and Nexus are deployed to the `cicd` environment.
 The `cicd` environment contains the build and release pipelines for each of the EMS microservices.

-1. Get the Jenkins Host
+1. <a name="get-jenkins-host"/>Get the Jenkins Host

    ```
    [ec2-user@ip-10-0-1-136 ansible]$ oc get route jenkins -n cicd -o jsonpath="{.spec.host}";echo ""